Permas-Teo/resthub/README.md

 ## Run tests on Travis (B2)

 Travis CI build  is set up to run test automatically on code push/PR to any branch of resthub.
 It can be accessed at https://travis-ci.org/github/Permas-Teo/resthub

+## Demonstrate ability to automatically deploy tool to AWS via Travis (B3)

+Travis CI build  is set up to deploy to AWS automatically on code push/PR to any branch of resthub.
+It can be accessed at https://travis-ci.org/github/Permas-Teo/resthub